Donald J. Ward: Biography

 Ward specialized in the study of Indo-European mythology, Old High German and Middle High German literature, and particularly Germanic folklore.
 Ward's book The Divine Twins: An Indo-European Myth in Germanic Tradition (1968) received a Second Place Award of the Chicago Folklore Prize, and his German Legends of the Brothers Grimm (1981), a translation of the works of the Brothers Grimm, was named by Choice as one of the best scholarly books of 1981.

 Ward was a member of the American Folklore Society, the International Society for Ethnology and Folklore, the International Society of Folk-Narrative Research, the California Folklore Society and Pacific Coast Philology.
-He was Editor of Encyclopedia of American Popular Belief and Superstitions (1986-), Associate Editor of Abstracts of Folklore Studies (1965-1978) and Fabula (1974-), Co-Editor (with Joseph F. Nagy) of Western Folklore (1996-2000), Member of the Board of Governors of Maledicta, and the contributor of articles to Handbuch des deutschen Volksliedes, Zeitschrift für deutsche Philologie, Jahrbuch fuer Volksliedforschung, Deutsche Vierteljahrsschrift für Literaturwissenschaft und Geistesgeschichte, Classica et Mediaevalia, The German Quarterly, Journal of American Folklore, Myth and Law Among Indo-Europeans, Encyclopedia of Fairy Tales and numerous other prestigious publications.
+He was editor of Encyclopedia of American Popular Belief and Superstitions (1986–), Associate Editor of Abstracts of Folklore Studies (1965–1978) and Fabula (1974–), co-editor (with Joseph F. Nagy) of Western Folklore (1996–2000), Member of the Board of Governors of Maledicta, and the contributor of articles to Handbuch des deutschen Volksliedes, Zeitschrift für deutsche Philologie, Jahrbuch fuer Volksliedforschung, Deutsche Vierteljahrsschrift für Literaturwissenschaft und Geistesgeschichte, Classica et Mediaevalia, The German Quarterly, Journal of American Folklore, Myth and Law Among Indo-Europeans, Encyclopedia of Fairy Tales and numerous other prestigious publications.

 Ward married Mary Louise Moore on June 9, 1958, with whom he had two children.
 His hobbies included painting, theatre and opera.
 He resided in Sherman Oaks, Los Angeles.

-Ward died from alzheimer's disease on September 16, 2004.
-He was survived by his wife, his two children and three grandchildren.
+Ward died from Alzheimer's disease on September 16, 2004.
+He was survived by his wife, his two children, including actor Jim Ward and three grandchildren.